justicephysics/humanos2.0/start-here.md

 ## What You’ll Find Here

 We’ve decoded the feudal operating system (HumanOS 1.0) and built its replacement.
-The blueprint is organized into six disciplines:
+The blueprint is organized into seven disciplines:

 ### 🔮 Philosophy — The Invisible Beliefs That Shape Civilizations
 - [Canal Dogma](canal-dogma) — the root belief that narrow channels are efficient